Back to Research

 Agenda for Change

-The 16% gender wage gap demands legislative action.
-Strengthen the legal framework for equal pay for work of equal value, establish wage transparency requirements for firms above a size threshold, and resource the labor inspectorate to investigate and penalize wage discrimination.
-The RMG sector, with its large female workforce and buyer-driven compliance culture, offers the most tractable entry point for enforcement.
+The 15.9% gender wage gap (ILO) demands legislative action beyond the existing Labour Act.
+Establish a wage transparency requirement for firms above 50 employees, resource the labor inspectorate to investigate wage discrimination, and link export licensing and duty-free access to verified equal pay reporting.
+The RMG sector, with its buyer-driven compliance culture, offers the most tractable enforcement entry point.

-• Financial inclusion: Partner with MNOs to subsidize women's smartphone ownership tied to account activation.
-Expand women-focused agent banking networks.
-Current formal account ownership at 36% is unacceptable.
+• Financial inclusion: Partner with mobile network operators to subsidize women's smartphone ownership tied to account activation.
+Expand women-focused agent banking in rural and peri-urban areas.
+Formal account ownership at 36% (Findex 2021) is far below the regional average.

-• Political participation: Reform the reserved-seat system to grant elected status to women parliamentarians with full committee membership.
-Current 21% representation must become substantive, not symbolic.
+• Political participation: Reform the reserved-seat system to grant elected status (not nomination) to women parliamentarians with full committee membership and budget authority.
+Current 21% representation must become substantive.
+The BNP cabinet's 6.1% female share sets a poor precedent.

-Women-headed households at 12% of all households represent a population with acute vulnerability.
-Often headed by widows, divorced or abandoned women, or wives of migrant workers, these households face higher poverty rates and more limited access to productive assets.
-Social protection programming should explicitly target them with asset transfer, skills training, and market linkage interventions.
+Women-headed households at 12% of all households (BBS HIES) represent a population with acute vulnerability: higher poverty rates, greater food insecurity, and more limited access to productive assets.
+Social protection programming should explicitly target them with asset transfer, skills training, and market linkage.

 Sources & Methodology